 - First, cut some short lengths of floristry wire, about 6-7 cm long.

-- Next, use your secateurs to trim your eucalyptus to size, I used two pieces per hoop.
+- Next, use your secateurs to trim your eucalyptus to size, I used two or three pieces per hoop.

 You can easily make these winter wreaths more Christmassy, by using holly, Christmas tree offcuts and baubles.

 Even though I am calling these ‘Winter Wreaths’ I have actually had them up all year as they are so pretty.
 Here is how they look now (mid-August) A crispy, dried out and slightly faded version of the original, but still looking good!

 Looking for more easy Christmas DIYs?
 See how to make a simple lit door wreath, using a wicker wreath base, copper fairy lights and eucalyptus.